American Express National Bank

-Many people considering the Blue Cash Everyday Card might want to take a second look at the Blue Cash Preferred card instead.
+Many people considering the Blue Cash Everyday Card might want to take a second look at the Blue Cash Preferred Card instead.
 Blue Cash Preferred delivers 6% cash back at U.S. supermarkets, which is double Blue Cash Everyday.
 The spending limit of $6,000 is still in place, and any purchases past that maximum will receive 1% rewards.
-Blue Cash Preferred also delivers 6% rewards on select U.S. streaming subscription services, 3% on U.S. gas stations and also select transit services such as taxis or rideshare services, tolls, trains, and buses, and 1% cash back on all other purchases.
+Blue Cash Preferred also delivers 6% rewards on select U.S. streaming subscription services, 3% at U.S. gas stations and also on select transit services such as taxis or rideshare services, tolls, trains, and buses, and 1% cash back on all other purchases.

 Is It Right For You?